 The Federal Verification Process

-If you are selected for federal verification you will be asked to complete a Federal Verification Worksheet and provide documentation of both student's and parents' income.
+If you are selected for federal verification you may be asked to complete a Federal Verification Worksheet and provide documentation of both student’s and parents’ income.
 The Office of Student Financial Services is required to confirm the information that was reported on your FAFSA.

 Documentation of Income

 If an applicant is selected for verification, the applicant and parent(s) a 2016 IRS Tax Return Transcript.
 The documents should be submitted to Wheaton’s Office of Student Financial Services.